metal3d/Baboosh/README.rst

 - set var is made by a meta call: $objectname.set_varname
 - you **must** get "this" reference ($1)
 - you **must** use ''eval'' to get value into method...
+- object name have no dollar "$" at name in script, this is not like "$this" in method

 That's all, for now...